bradcypert/sandalwood/content/blog/grpc-fundamentals-with-go.md

     coffee_shop.proto
 ```

-That being said, you do need to install the protobuf compiler (`brew install protobuf` on mac) to run the above code.
+That being said, you do need to install the protobuf compiler (`brew install protobuf` on mac, [other OS instructions here](https://grpc.io/docs/protoc-installation/)) to run the above code.
 Let's take this a step further and throw it in a Makefile so we don't have to remember all of that.

 ```Makefile
 build_proto: